Medical Marijuana Attorney

-Your place of employment may also permit it under Pennsylvania law.
+Your place of employment may also permit the use of Medical marijuana under Pennsylvania law.
 However, it is not common for jobs to approve their consumption on their property.
 It must be noted that employers cannot discriminate against employees who use Medical Marijuana, have a Medical Marijuana Card.
-However, taking your legally prescribed medicine in the wrong place could subject you to criminal charges.
+However, taking your legally prescribed medicine, depending on your employment, or while driving, could subject you to criminal charges.

 Transportation of Medical Marijuana in Pennsylvania

-A patient or caregiver is allowed to transport medical marijuana within state lines as long as it is within their 30-day supply limit.
+A patient or caregiver is allowed to transport medical marijuana within state lines as long as it is within their 90-day supply limit.
 Just like alcohol, it is required to be kept out of reach and in a closed, sealed container.
 Unused medical marijuana should always be kept in the original packaging.

 The best place for it when transporting it is in the trunk of the car, or the very back of the vehicle if there is no trunk.
 This will help prevent any mistake that you were attempting to use and drive, which could quickly lead to a DUI charge.

 If you fail to follow the medical marijuana laws or possess marijuana without a prescription, you could face the following penalties:

 Possession of 30 grams or less of marijuana: A misdemeanor, which carries the possible penalties of 30 days in jail and a fine of up to $500.